Skip to content

 The planters separating the partner plots are underplanted with winter flowering hellebores and native ferns, some of which are included in Manchester Museum’s herbarium collections.
 Elsewhere you’ll find oak trees underplanted with the Red Rose of Lancaster, reflecting the partnership between the National Trust and the people of Manchester.

-Visit the ideas and events space
+Visit the events space

-This space is also used for a range of events, talks and creative sessions – including ‘takeovers’ by our project partners.
+This space is used for a range of events, talks and creative sessions – including ‘takeovers’ by our project partners.
 From apple juice pressing and foraged cocktail making to storytelling events and discussions about nature, there’s lots to learn about at Castlefield Viaduct.
 Keep an eye on the ‘What’s On’ page for details of upcoming events.

 You might also be interested in